|Mechanical Forensics Engineering Services, LLC|

 This page has links to essays on this site relating somehow to MFES's niche in the engineering consultant / accident reconstruction community.

-- TPMS & Tire Fires: A cautionary tale of Tire Pressure Monitoring Systems gone bad (added 09APR2012)
+- TPMS & Tire Fires: A cautionary tale of Tire Pressure Monitoring Systems gone bad (PDF file, added 09APR2012)

 - Cammed-over heavy truck s-cam brakes in a truck I inspected once.
 (Added 11SEP2009)

 - An errata sheet I prepared for John H. Bickford's 2007 text on Introduction to the Design and Behavior of Bolted Joints, 4th Ed.
 This pdf contains all my flagged items, including a few real issues, numerous figure-number-reference problems, and some spelling typos.